SCCWRP/flowmetrics/README.md

 * `MIROC5ext.RData` daily precipitation time series for future years at all COMIDs under MIROC5 scenario

-* `MIROC5extdt1.RData` extracted precipitation metrics at all COMID for 2040 under MIROC5 scenario
+* `MIROC5precdt1.RData` calculated precipitation metrics at all COMID for 2040 under MIROC5 scenario

-* `MIROC5extdt2.RData` extracted precipitation metrics at all COMID for 2100 under MIROC5 scenario
+* `MIROC5precdt2.RData` calculated precipitation metrics at all COMID for 2100 under MIROC5 scenario

-* `precipmet.RData` extracted precipitation metrics used to train rf models to predict observed flow metrics in `flowmetprf.RData`
+* `precipmet.RData` calculated precipitation metrics used to train rf models to predict observed flow metrics in `flowmetprf.RData`